-This series of blogs addressed different aspects of moving into an Enterprise Imaging environment.
-However, there is always more information, knowledge and experience that cannot be condensed into a blog or even a series of blogs.
+This series of posts addressed different aspects of moving into an Enterprise Imaging environment.
+However, there is always more information, knowledge and experience that cannot be condensed into a post or even a series of posts.

 Each organization is unique and will have to navigate the process in their own manner.
 Most technical hurdles can be overcome; however, creating a winning solution for end users takes leadership and engagement.
 Careful planning can avert costly mistakes, and our team at Impact Advisors can help create and implement a strategy for a successful EI rollout.

 Enterprise Imaging: What is It and Why Have It?

 Enterprise Imaging: Answers to Fundamental Questions

 Enterprise Imaging: Governance, Strategy and Resources